pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 If you need to export multiple sharded tables belonging to the same upstream MySQL instance, you can directly use the `-f` parameter of Dumpling to export them in a single operation.

-If the sharded tables are stored across different MySQL instances, you can use Dumpling to export them respectively and place the results of both exports in the same parent directory.
+If the sharded tables are stored across different MySQL instances, you can use Dumpling to export them respectively and place the exported results in the same parent directory.

 In the following example, both methods are used, and then the exported data is stored in the same parent directory.